Welcome to St David’s class page.

 If a child has to move their name, they are provided with the opportunity to earn their way back to green by following to the golden rules and showing “green to go” behaviour.
 If the class have followed the golden rules all day and all of the children in the class are “green to go” they earn an emoji.
 Each term, the children choose a treat and work towards earning twenty emoji’s.
 Children are rewarded individually with stickers and raffle tickets.
 Raffle tickets are given out to children who are following instructions, provide amazing answers and even to children who bring in their extra practise from home.
 These tickets placed into the class box and a draw is done at the end of the day on Friday.
 Winners are able to take a prize from the class treasure chest!

 Children are expected to read and practise spellings and times tables every day.
 Ensure that children can recall these facts, but also that they can recall their times tables out of consecutive order.
 When children have read, please scribble a signature and/or comment in their contact book so that they move up the class reading ladder.
 Children are set three piece of homework on a Friday.
 This includes: literacy skills, maths and reading comprehension.
 The children have until the next Friday to hand these in.
 Spellings are also handed out and tested on a Friday.
 Each piece of homework should take the children no longer than 40 minutes.
 If the homework takes longer than this, please just sign where the child reached in their work.
-If the child does not hand in their homework by the following Friday they will be invited to Homework club with a class teacher on Monday lunchtime between 1.30-2pm.
+If the child does not hand in their homework by the following Friday they will be invited to Homework club with a class teacher on Monday lunchtime.
 The child will be provided with this time to complete the homework they should have done at home.

 The children in St David’s are always up for a challenge!
 They know that when they finish a task there will always be a challenge to improve their understanding and increase their mastery of a topic.
 Children are given challenges during every lesson and on the end of every piece of homework.
 Homework challenges are optional but we encourage children to complete them.
 Every Friday the children enter the weekly chocolate challenge to win a small bar of chocolate.
 The question reflects learning in mathematics, with the winner being chosen from the basket at random.
 They are also given the chance to enter the termly curriculum challenge for the chance to win a reward.
 Some members of the class have been invited to be a part of the maths masters homework club which is sent out each week in addition to the usual homework.
 A winner is chosen each week and given a rosette and a trophy to have on their desk until the following week.